On Torelli groups and Dehn twists of smooth 4-manifolds

 with fibre taken over the inclusion.
-Extending diffeomorphism and embeddings by the identity along the inclusion of pairs $(W_{g-1,1},\sqcup^{g-1} D^2\times S^2)\subset (W_{g,1},\sqcup^{g} D^2\times S^2)$ induces a map of fibre sequences between the two instances of \eqref{equ:fibration} for $g-1$ and $g$.
-The connecting maps in the long exact sequence in homotopy groups thus induce a homomorphism which yields a homomorphism that qualifies as \circled{$1$} by the following lemma.
+Extending diffeomorphisms and embeddings by the identity along the inclusion of pairs $(W_{g-1,1},\sqcup^{g-1} D^2\times S^2)\subset (W_{g,1},\sqcup^{g} D^2\times S^2)$ induces a map of fibre sequences between \eqref{equ:fibration} for $g-1$ and $g$.
+The long exact sequences of homotopy groups then induce an exact sequence The right morphism in this sequence gives $\circled{5}$ by restriction to the Torelli subgroups in the source and the left morphism yields a homomorphism that qualifies as \circled{$1$} by the following lemma. \begin{lem}For a closed simply-connected smooth $4$-manifold $X$, the image of the connecting map